 The flexibility built into HDC’s authorizing statute allows it to amend its programs and goals in response to the changing economic climate.
 As a result, HDC has become the leading local housing finance agency in the nation, outperforming many of the nation’s largest banks in the volume and dollar amount of bonds issued.
-In 2016 alone, HDC issued more than $1.4 billion in bonds to finance affordable housing.
-That includes more than $1.2 billion in Sustainable Neighborhood Bonds, which HDC successfully launched as the nation’s first social investment product in the affordable housing marketplace.
-This 2016 activity enabled HDC to finance the construction or preservation of 9,296 affordable homes as part of the larger Housing New York plan.
+In 2018 alone, HDC issued more than $1.8 billion in bonds to finance affordable housing.
+That includes more than $1.5 billion in Sustainable Neighborhood Bonds, which HDC successfully launched as the nation’s first social investment product in the affordable housing marketplace.
+This 2018 activity enabled HDC to finance the construction or preservation of more than 17,800 affordable homes.
 For more information on the projects and programs we support, please visit our Press Room.

-In the course of HDC's more than 40-year existence, several subsidiaries have been created to assist the Corporation in achieving its mission:
+In the course of HDC's more than 45-year existence, several subsidiaries have been created to assist the Corporation in achieving its mission: